hp294/co886-g6-wiki/CO886_G6_Documentation/Background-Research.md

 • Heat currently has no interfaces to cope with users who have a visual disability or who are blind.
-Heat does however allow the user to increase the font size from 10-24 in both the editor and interpreter window.
+Heat does however allow the user to increase the font size from between size 10 and 24 in both the editor and interpreter window.
-• One of the users stories is to be able to read and see text clearer.
+• A user story is to be able to read and see text clearer.
-• The fonts define the look of text.
+• Fonts define the look of text.
 The two primary elements in this definition are type of font and their size.
 • The BBC in their fact sheet Vision Impairment and Computing discuss the recommended font types for the visually impaired.
 They recommend using sans-serif fonts because they have no tails.
 It is also recommended to use a font that has a uniform line width.
-One such font recommended is Arial (http://www.bbc.co.uk/accessibility/guides/fact sheets/factsheet_vision_computing.pdf).
+One such font recommended is Arial, (http://www.bbc.co.uk/accessibility/guides/fact sheets/factsheet_vision_computing.pdf).
+It stands to reason that increasing the font size will benefit those who are visually impaired.

-R
-• Investigate relevant technologies.
-For example, you might want to look at speech synthesis technologies, such as the open-source FreeTTS system.